-To address these challenges and leverage the strengths of both the CNN and the GCN (Graph Convolutional Network) models, we propose a novel approach-a deep segmentation model known GCNNfeature as RESNET152-for hyperspectral (HSI) image classification.
+To address these challenges and leverage the strengths of both the CNN and the GCN (Graph Convolution Network) models, we propose a novel approach-a deep feature segmentation model known as GCNN-RESNET152-for hyper-spectral image (HSI) classification.
 This innovative hybrid model combines the ResNet152 architecture for global feature extraction and the GCN for context feature extraction from the 3D discrete wavelet transform image.
 By employing GCN, we can effectively reveal patch-wise correlations within feature maps, enhancing the model's ability to understand intricate spatial relationships.